Social Insurance Number

 - How can I apply for someone else (e.g. on behalf of a child or an adult)?

-- How do I renew my SIN card that begins with a "9"?
+- How do I update my SIN that begins with a "9"?

 - How can I request my SIN information?

-- What should I do if I have not received my SIN card?
+- What should I do if I have not received my SIN?

 - Where can I find information on SIN program legislation?